mororo250/Gsoc-sun-sky/gsoc_final_report.md

 * Include after sunset conditions to the original model.
 * Add aerial perspective.

-Some other renderers have implemented an improved version of the Hosek model, as Vray and Corona Renderer, providing much more pleasant and accurate results.
+Some other renderers have implemented an improved version of the Hosek model, as V-Ray and Corona Renderer, providing much more pleasant and accurate results.

 ### 4. Improvement in the user interface for the solar position calculator